Letters from Lodi

 5. Detect and identify common wine faults.

-6. Identify top 10 wine varieties in a blind tasting of benchmark wines.
+6. Identify the top 10 wine varieties in a blind tasting of benchmark wines.

-7. Understand and describe key principals of food and wine pairing.
+7. Understand and describe key principles of food and wine pairing.

 8. Know how to conduct a professional wine tasting.